gradle/gradle/.github/CONTRIBUTING.md

 * Unit Tests (using [Spock](http://spockframework.org/spock/docs/1.1-rc-2/index.html)) for any logic introduced
 * Integration Test coverage of the bug/feature at the level of build execution.
 Please annotate tests guarding against a specific GitHub issue `@Issue("gradle/gradle#123")`.
 * Documentation in the User Guide and DSL Reference (under `subprojects/docs/src/docs`).
-You can generate docs by running `gradlew :docs:docs`.
+You can generate docs by running `./gradlew :docs:docs`.

 Your code needs to run on all supported Java versions and operating systems.
 The [Gradle CI](http://builds.gradle.org/) will verify this, but here are some pointers that will avoid surprises: